Connecting Your Future

 Over 1,000 people engaged with us again during our second phase of outreach, either online or in person, and we again received over 400 surveys that helped us understand which service options community members value.
 You let us know that we should focus on the frequency service option but incorporate some elements from the coverage service option.

 During our third phase of outreach this March, we received over 100 surveys on our Draft Long Range Plan.
-Your feedback during the third phase will help us refine our Draft Plan, which will help us serve you for the next 20 years.
+Your feedback during the third phase helped us refine our Draft Plan, which will help us serve you for the next 20 years.

 To help us plan for the future, we looked at population and job growth, how the regional transit network will grow and change, emerging technologies and your transit priorities.
 We also completed a financial scenario analysis to help us understand the costs of our current and future network.